paulinho-16/MEIC-TVVS/assignments/assignment1.md

 #### Report

 The Spotbugs error fixes were only done after fixing the Checkstyle bugs.
-Given that the amount of Spotbugs warnings was reduced after applying the Checkstyle fixes, we can conclude that both tools had some errors in common.
+Given that the amount of Spotbugs warnings were reduced after applying the Checkstyle fixes, we can conclude that both tools had some errors in common.

 Therefore, when we first ran the program, it contained 25 bugs among 40 classes, which is shown in the following image